dfsmania/dfsmania/README.md

 __About Me:__

 I'm Diego Smania, a computer scientist with solid knowledges on full stack development.
-Check the projects in which I have made most of my contributions:
+You may check some of the projects in which I made most of my contributions:

 - [jeroennoten/Laravel-AdminLTE](https://github.com/jeroennoten/Laravel-AdminLTE) - An [AdminLTE](https://github.com/ColorlibHQ/AdminLTE) integration for the [Laravel](https://laravel.com/) framework.
+- [ColorlibHQ/AdminLTE](https://github.com/ColorlibHQ/AdminLTE) - A free admin dashboard template based on **Bootstrap 4**.

 __Donations:__

 I live in Argentina, a country with a high economic inflation where it is really hard to progress.
-However, I make the effort to use my free time to contribute to some open source projects.
+However, I make a great effort to use my free time for contribute to some open source projects.
 If you feel comfortable with my contributions, please consider donating.
-That way you can help me to upgrade my workstation and keep my family fed.
+That way, you will keep me focused and motivated with more contributions.
+Also, you will be helping to keep my family fed and to upgrade my workstation, among other things.

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate?hosted_button_id=2TLVPTRE84L5C&source=url)